goodmami/penman/docs/setup.rst

 Requirements
 ------------

-The Penman package runs in `Python 3.5+`_, but otherwise it has no dependencies beyond Python's standard library.
+The Penman package runs with `Python 3.6`_ and higher versions, but otherwise it has no dependencies beyond Python's standard library.

 Some development tasks, such as unit testing, building the documentation, or making releases, have additional dependencies.
 See